kkiseru/2D-RPG/README.md

 # 2D-RPG
-It is a 2D RPG inspired by @RyiSnow on youtube
+This 2D RPG, inspired by @RyiSnow on YouTube.
+<br />It is a treasure-hunting game but designed for lovers.<br />
-A simple treasure hunting game made for lovers.
-After completing quests, lover will be presented a gift !
+Upon completing quests, the player’s partner will be rewarded with a special gift!